masonlonoff/Movie-Segmentation-Recommendation/README.md

 This repository is for the Capstone Project for DS-GA 1004 - Big Data.

-Below, please find the descriptions of each file in the repository:
+Below, please find the descriptions of each file in the repository: \n 1.[eda_small](https://github.com/masonlonoff/Movie-Segmentation-Recommendation/blob/main/eda_small.py)
-1.[eda_small](https://github.com/masonlonoff/Movie-Segmentation-Recommendation/blob/main/eda_small.py)